AlexandreFenyo/net-monitor/README.md

 Notes:
 - if you apply changes to the Java sources or resources, Eclipse will automatically reload the servlet.
 - If you apply changes to the `webpack.config.js` configuration file, you should restart webpack.
-- If you apply changes to the JavaScript sources in `src\main\javascript\src`, you need to wait for webpack to apply changes to the `src\main\javascript\public` , then refresh the project in the Project Explorer window (select the project and type F5).
+- If you apply changes to the JavaScript sources in `src\main\javascript\src`, you need to wait for webpack to apply changes into the `src\main\javascript\public` directory, then refresh the project in the Project Explorer window (select the project and type F5).

 # Support